Sheikh Faisal Bin Qassim Al Thani Museum

 Sheikh Faisal Bin Qassim Al Thani Museum is a privately owned museum located in the municipality of Al-Shahaniya in Qatar.
-Encompassing an area of 530,000 m², the three-building museum was opened in 1998 by Sheikh Faisal bin Qassim Al Thani.
+Encompassing an area of 530,000 m2, the three-building museum was opened in 1998 by Sheikh Faisal bin Qassim Al Thani.

 Location

 The museum is located in Al Samriya, a locality of Al-Shahaniya that is approximately 20 km westward of the capital Doha.
 It is accessible through Dukhan Road.

 History

 In 1998, Sheikh Faisal bin Qassim Al Thani opened the museum to the public.
 The museum, consisting of three buildings, was built over a historic fort in Al Samriya.
 Sheikh Faisal has stated that his intent was to preserve and promote the cultural heritage of Qatar by housing traditional artifacts and artworks within the museum.

+From 2017 to 2021, Kees Wieringa was the director of the museum, before being followed by Claudio Cravero.

 Collections

 There are 15 halls in the museum which accommodate a total of over 15,000 artifacts.
 All of the artifacts in the museum were collected by Sheikh Faisal over a span of 50 years.
 The artifacts are grouped into four main categories: Islamic art, vehicles, coins and currency, and traditional Qatari artifacts.
 Objects of each category are housed in separate rooms with distinct themes.